-This ebook describes risk quantification and means of estimating how often incidents may occur.
+This material in this ebook describes risk quantification.
+It shows how to estimate how often incidents may occur.
 Topics covered include risk ranking, fault tree and event tree analysis, Monte Carlo simulations, Markov models, safeguards and Layer of Protection Analysis (LOPA).
 Also discussed are the sources and management of failure rate data.

 The quotations, “What gets measured gets done” and “You become what you measure” are well known.
 This means that, if risk is to be properly understood and reduced to an acceptable level then quantification is needed.

 This ebook discusses how a value for the Predicted Frequency term can be obtained (the distinctions between frequency, predicted frequency, probability and likelihood are explained in Chapter 1 of Process Risk and Reliability Management.
 Concepts covered include:

 - The Pareto Principle: identifying the important few and ignoring the unimportant many;

 In the late nineteenth century the Italian economist and misanthrope Vilfredo Pareto (1848 – 1923) famously noted that most of the wealth in a community was held by a small proportion of the population.
 From this insight he developed the 80/20 rule, or the Pareto Principle, which, in the case of community wealth, meant that about 20% of any population owns about 80% of the wealth.

 His principle, which has no theoretical underpinning, is widely observed to be true in many fields of human activity (Juran 1951).
 It is applied here to the topic of risk analysis in the process industries.

 log n = c + (m * log x)....................................................
 (2)